MikeORed/random-tables-mcp/docs/dev/implementation-notes.md

 2. **Caching**: Cache resolved templates to improve performance.
 3. **Error Handling**: Improve error handling for template resolution failures.

-### Weighted Distributions

-The current implementation supports weighted entries, but future enhancements could include more sophisticated probability distributions.

 ### Conditional Results

 Future enhancements could include support for conditional results, where the result depends on certain conditions.

-### Web UI

-A web UI for table management could be added as a future enhancement.

 ## Testing Strategy